jeffrey-fong/Invoker/README.md

 ```

 #### Using the model directly
-Please refer to the model card in HuggingFace to see how to use the model directly.
+Please refer to the model card in HuggingFace to see how to use the model directly, including the prompt format, etc.

 #### Model Download
 | Model  |  Link | Version |